 About Matthew Sabatella

 Matthew Sabatella connects people with music that is woven into the fabric of the United States.
-As a singer, instrumentalist, recording artist, performer, speaker, writer, and content curator, he illuminates the connection between music and the story of the United States.
-He founded and serves as president of Ballad of America, Inc., a 501(c)(3) nonprofit organization whose mission is to preserve and celebrate music from America’s diverse cultural history.
-Also to this end, Sabatella performs regularly as a solo artist and as the leader of the Rambling String Band.
-He is a guest lecturer at Lifelong Learning Institutes at the University of Miami, Florida Atlantic University, George Mason University, and Nova Southeastern University.
+As a singer, instrumentalist, recording artist, performer, speaker, and writer, he illuminates the connection between music and the story and people of the United States.
+He performs regularly, both as a solo artist and as the leader of the Rambling String Band.
+He teaches about America’s music, in person and online, at Lifelong Learning Institutes, including Florida Atlantic University, George Mason University, Florida International University, University of Miami, and Nova Southeastern University.

 Matthew’s Story